guru2711/GuruPrakash-hall-Booking/README.md

 }

-//getAllRoom a room using endpoints localhost:1011/getAllRooms
+//getAllRoom a room using endpoints, localhost:1011/getAllRooms

-//getAllcustomer a room using endpoints localhost:1011/getAllcustomer
+//getAllcustomer a room using endpoints, localhost:1011/getAllcustomer